 Brooklyn goes hard.
-Considered one of New York’s most thorough boroughs, BK is known for having bred hard-hitters like Jay-Z, The Notorious B.I.G., Bobby Shmurda and Casanova.
+Considered one of New York’s most thorough boroughs, BK is known for breeding hard-hitters like Jay-Z, The Notorious B.I.G., Bobby Shmurda and Casanova.
 Repping Flatbush, 22Gz is a rapper on the rise that is prepared to bring aggressive vibes to the airwaves.

-Coming up on the music of 50 Cent, Meek Mill and Chief Keef, the 21-year old’s sound leans heavily towards Chicago’s drill scene.
-Early releases such as 2016’s “Blixky” and “Up Next,” which have now tallied up millions of plays on YouTube, helped the rapper to first secure his local buzz and eventually catch the ear of Kodak Black.
-The Blixky Gang leader officially aligned himself with the Florida native’s Sniper Gang in October 2018.
+Coming up on the music of 50 Cent, Meek Mill and Chief Keef, the 21-year-old rapper’s sound leans heavily towards Chicago’s drill scene.
+Early releases such as 2016’s “Blixky” and “Up Next,” which have now tallied up millions of plays on YouTube, helped the rapper to secure his local buzz and eventually catch the ear of Kodak Black.
+The Blixky Gang leader officially aligned himself with the Florida native’s Sniper Gang in October of 2018.

 22Gz's career was in jeopardy after facing second-degree murder and second-degree attempted murder charges stemming from a 2017 incident that left two people dead.
 Fortunately for the “Suburban” rapper from New York’s inner city, the charges were dropped.
-With that behind him, 22Gz is out keep going up.
+With that behind him, 22Gz continues to go up.

 I grew up listening to: “50 Cent, Meek Mill and Chief Keef.”

 My style’s been compared to: “A lot of people—I get compared to everybody.”

 My standout records are: “'Spin the Block' featuring Kodak Black, 'Sniper Gang Freestyle' and 'Suburban.'”